muldjord/skyscraper/docs/CLIHELP.md

 IMPORTANT!
 Most of the options can also be set in the `~/.skyscraper/config.ini` file thus removing the need to type them on command line all the time.
 Check the config.ini doc [here](CONFIGINI.md) for more info on this.

+*NOTE!
+All options have now been updated to reflect the changes in the upcoming 3.0.0 release.
+If you wish to check the 2.9.5 option descriptions, please check a previous version of this file from before January 20th.*

 #### -h, --help
 Outputs the help text for all command line options to the terminal.
 ###### Example(s)